-Bjørvika is evolving rapidly and at its full completion in 2025 will also include apartments, offices and several urban parks.
+Bjørvika is evolving rapidly, and at its full completion in 2025, it will also include apartments, offices and several urban parks.

-In the meantime, visit an urban food project featuring 100 allotments for Oslo gardeners, called “The Glory” Cultivated in April 2012, it is one of seven public green areas on 5000 square metres of “rocky building site” next to the giant cooling towers on Bjørvika.
+In the meantime, visit an urban food project featuring 100 allotments for Oslo gardeners, called “The Glory”.
+Cultivated in April 2012, it is one of seven public green areas covering 5,000 square metres of “rocky building site” next to the giant cooling towers in Bjørvika.

-Contemporary urban development is not limited to Bjørvika, the architectural momentum is conveyed in the Barcode buildings, situated on Dronning Eufemias gate, near the central railway sidings.
+Contemporary urban development is not limited to Bjørvika.
+The architectural momentum is conveyed in the Barcode buildings in Dronning Eufemias gate near the central railway sidings.

 At 22 storeys tall, these black and white corporate structures are each divided by a 12-metre space.
-Each corporate building is different with a pixelated appearance that gives them the name “Barcode”.
+Each building is different, with a pixelated appearance that gives them the name “Barcode”.
 In between the ground-level spaces is a sheltered public passage, and sculptures are displayed in open areas.

-Mathallen has a distinctive European market-hall feel with restaurants, cafes, greengrocers, pubs, bakers and pie shops.
-Producers of Norwegian homegrown meats, cheeses, seafood and many more delicious foods and drinks are here to tempt your taste buds from their market stalls in the centre of the hall, to introduce you and your palate to the mouth-watering food choices that Norway has to offer.
+Mathallen has a distinctive European market-hall feel with restaurants, cafes, greengrocers, pubs, bakers and fishmongers.
+Producers of Norwegian homegrown meats, cheeses, seafood and many more delicious foods and drinks are here to tempt your taste buds with the mouth-watering food choices Norway has to offer.

-Situated near the Ekebergrestauranten, this park is your opportunity to relax and enjoy the peace and quiet while drawing in some culture or savouring a good meal.
+Situated near the Ekebergrestauranten, the Ekeberg Sculpture Park is your opportunity to relax and enjoy the peace and quiet, whilst taking in some culture or savouring a good meal.

-Ekebergparken Sculpture Park offers a total of 63 forested acres dotted with sculptures by internationally renowned artists and can be found just to the south-east of the centre of Oslo, on a small hill overlooking the city.
+The park offers a total of 63 forested acres dotted with sculptures by internationally renowned artists, and lies on a small hill just to the south-east of Oslo city centre.

 Between the Oslofjord and the forests lies Norway’s capital and largest city, with its vibrant social scene and special combination of nature experiences and city life.